-Lancashire Constabulary is committed to road safety and participates in several nationally recognised training schemes offered as an alternative to a fixed penalty or proceedings before the Magistrates' Court.
+Lancashire Constabulary is committed to road safety.
+We offer nationally recognised training schemes as alternatives to a fixed penalty or Magistrates' Court proceedings to encourage safer driving.

-There are a number of retraining courses offered to motorists committing offences in the Lancashire area:
+There are a number of retraining courses offered to motorists committing offences in Lancashire:

 National What’s Driving Us Course

-The aim of the course is to produce safer and more responsible attitudes towards driving and to increase motivation to drive with consideration for other road users.
+This course aims to encourage safer and more responsible attitudes towards driving and to motivate drivers to be considerate to other road users.

 National Speed Awareness Course

-The aim is to influence a motorist’s behaviour through a series of interactive scenarios to help them make safer choices; it is based online, with an assessment at the end.
+Aims to influence motorists through a series of interactive scenarios to help them make safer choices.
+This is an online course with an assessment at the end.

 National RIDE Course

-Please note if you believe yourself not guilty of the alleged offence you should carefully consider whether to accept a course offer and instead elect a court hearing to challenge the evidence.
+If you believe you are not guilty of the alleged offence you should carefully consider whether to accept a course offer or to challenge the evidence in court.

 Conditions of the Course Offer